 Kelvin’s life was in shambles once again.
-The past 30 years of his adulthood resulted in three divorces with children from each marriage, five major career changes, and several moves across the country.
+The past 30 years of his adulthood resulted in three divorces with children from each marriage, five significant career changes, and several moves across the country.
 As he moved back into his parent’s house for the fourth time in his adult life, he knew he needed to change.

 This was a revelation for him.
-In the past, change had been about his ex-wives, kids, job, and even location.
+In the past, the change had been about his ex-wives, kids, job, and even location.
 Now it was going to be about him.
 So he willingly and openly went to counseling, instead of feeling forced into it.

 The first area he needed to tackle was his own destructive thoughts.
 These opinions became beliefs and sometimes self-fulling prophesies.
 The problem was that his thoughts were rooted in lies that he held onto as if they were gold.
 And the result brought chaos to his life.
 This is his list.

 - “That didn’t happen.”
-Denial is the most powerful defense mechanism because it can erase a traumatic moment as if it never happened.
+Denial is the most potent defense mechanism because it can erase a traumatic moment as if it never happened.
 The problem is that whatever is denied becomes a haunting, magically appearing out of nowhere and causing destruction.

 - “It was the worst thing ever.”
-Making a mountain out of a mole hill is equally problematic.
+Making a mountain out of a molehill is equally problematic.
 By increasing the size of an event, thought, or feeling, they can become larger than life.

 - “I handled that well.”
 When the only counsel a person has is their own self, they tend to believe their version of what happened.
 Getting outside perspective and feedback from others improves self-awareness.